Government

 Quarter 4 – October 1 through December 31 January 31

 If approved by the city, the business may be placed on an annual filing frequency.
-Annual B&O tax returns are due by April 30 of the following year (e.g. 2024 annual return is due by April 30, 2025.)
+Annual B&O tax returns are due by April 30 of the following year (e.g. 2024 return is due by April 30, 2025.)

 When the payment due date falls on a weekend or a city holiday, then payment becomes due the following business day.